+We make the following observations: \begin{enumerate} \item All three initialization methods converge to the same optimal value. $\emph{Init1}$ and $\emph{Random Init}$ performs similarly and are better than $\emph{Init2}$. \item In the middle panel of Figure \ref{fig:convergence}, the trajectories within each initialization method appear to collapse and overlap, which aligns with the concentration property of the Gaussian ensemble. \item The middle panel and the right panel are only slightly different.
+This is expected, as the entrywise variance is controlled to be equal for two noise settings, and the empirical probability error exhibits weak correlations across entries. \end{enumerate}

 The next three experiments are conducted based on the Markov chain transition estimation problem that we consider in this paper.
+For better focus, we only use the $\emph{Init1}$ as the initialization method.
 We generate the ground-truth transition matrix $P$ as follows\footnote{The ground-truth frequency matrix $F$ can be generated accordingly based on the transition matrix $P$.},

 where $t$ characterizes the signal strength ratio of the linear part and the sparse part and $|\cdot|$ means taking absolute value entrywise. $A,D,B,S$ are defined in the same way as in the first experiment.